PPetr1/simple-rest-api/README.md

 ### POST /api/createPerson

-Creates a Person entity and saves it into db
+Creates a Person entity, saves it into db and send it back to client as json

 #### Sample Request
 ```json